vossg/OpenSG1x/Source/WindowSystem/CoreGL/README.txt

 CoreGL can only be used for fullscreen rendering.

-There is also a small test program called "testWindowCoreGL.cpp" that demonstrates how to use the OpenSG CoreGL window class.
+There is also a small test program called "testWindowCoreGL.mm" that demonstrates how to use the OpenSG CoreGL window class.

 - Patrick Daehne